Xert Full Glossary with Description

 • Training Load

-Also referred to as TL, and a component of the XPMC, this represents the exponentially-weighted moving average of activity XSS values based on the Training Load Time Constant.
-It can be subdivided into Peak, High and Low Training Loads.
-It is analogous to Chronic Training Load in the Banister Impulse Response Model.
+Training Load, also referred to as TL, and a component of the XPMC, this represents the exponentially-weighted moving average of activity XSS values based on the Training Load Time Constant.
+It is subdivided into Peak, High and Low Training Loads.
+It is analogous to Chronic Training Load (CTL) in the Banister Impulse Response Model.

 • Training Responsiveness